 - Most harvesters are not a part of the post-harvest production and do not know what kind of quality to look for when gathering fronds.
 That means a portion of fronds they collect is then discarded due to being too small or blemished, which is obviously harming the environment.

-For the past 10 years, LWR’s Eco-Palms program has been working to ensure that for your congregation, the joyful celebration which begins on Palm Sunday is paired with the joy received by farmers and families that harvest the palms.
+For more than a decade, LWR’s Eco-Palms program has been working to ensure that for your congregation, the joyful celebration which begins on Palm Sunday is paired with the joy received by farmers and families that harvest the palms.
 Here’s how we do it:

 - Eco-Palm harvesters receive a higher price for their palms, which improves their income and gives their families financial stability.

 - Eco-Palm harvesters are trained on what to look for when harvesting and therefore only gather the fronds of the highest quality.